-One day, both lovers are arrested in Mr. Charrington’s shop and found in possession of the book written by Emmanuel Goldstein, Another Leader Traitor to the Party.
-Thus, Winston and Julia are tortured by O’Brien in the Ministry of Love, and at the same time, are subjected to brainwashing by which they lose their individuality, their intimate respect, and all sexual desire.
+One day, both lovers were arrested in Mr. Charrington’s shop and found in possession of the book written by Emmanuel Goldstein, Another Leader Traitor to the Party.
+Consequently, O’Brien tortured Winston and Julia in the Ministry of Love.
+At the same time, they endured brainwashing by which they lost their individuality, their intimate respect, and all sexual desire.

-In the end, Winston thus learns to be loyal to the Party and to love Big Brother at all costs.
+In the end, Winston learned to be loyal to the Party and to love Big Brother at all costs.